Popular Annual Financial Report Fiscal Year 2025

 Program and General Revenues – Primary Government

-In Fiscal Year 2024, program and general revenues were approximately $115.2 billion, an increase of $4.9 billion from Fiscal Year 2023.
-Real estate taxes had the most revenues, totaling $32.9 billion, followed by operating grants and contributions, at $31.5 billion.
-The major components of the changes in governmental activities revenues were operating grants and contributions, and real estate taxes.
-Operating grants and contributions increased as a result of higher Federal and State revenues in Fiscal Year 2024, primarily in Education Foundation Aid, Asylum Seeker and Federal Stimulus.
+In Fiscal Year 2025, program and general revenues were approximately $120.1 billion, an increase of $4.9 billion from Fiscal Year 2024.
+Real estate taxes had the most revenues, totaling $34.5 billion, followed by operating grants and contributions, at $30.2 billion.
+The major components of the changes in governmental activities revenues were an increase in tax revenues and a decrease in operating grants and contributions.
 The increase in real estate taxes resulted from growth in billable assessed value during the fiscal year.
-The increase in sales and use taxes reflect a general increase in consumption activity.
-For all other taxes, the increase in hotel room occupancy taxes was due to higher hotel occupancy and increase in room rates.
-The increase in Payment in Lieu of Taxes was due to the City receiving additional payments from Hudson Yards Infrastructure Corporation and Battery Park City Authority during the fiscal year.
-The decrease in Personal income tax was due to decline in non-wage related payments and higher refunds issuance to settle overpayments by the taxpayers.
+The increase in sales and use taxes reflects a general increase in consumption activity.
+The increase in personal income taxes is driven by a robust labor market and record high Wall Street bonuses, coupled with continued strength in financial markets.
+The increase in other income taxes was due to strong performance among unincorporated finance and non-finance businesses.
+The increase in all other taxes was driven by higher hotel occupancy and increase in room rates.
+The decrease in operating grants and contributions was due to the decline in Federal revenues in FY 2025, primarily in Education Foundation Aid and Federal Stimulus.

 Expenses: Where does the money go?